Last Updated on July 7, 2023

 Best Cryptocurrency Exchanges US: Reviews 2023

-Kraken is a close second, it has much lower fees than Coinbase and supports more Cryptocurrencies.
-It’s one of our top exchanges because it’s located in the US and has a great balance of everything: from great customer support to it’s superior trading platform.
+Kraken is our top exchange because it’s located in the US and has a great balance of everything: from great customer support to it’s superior trading platform.
 The key to Kraken’s longevity is its impressive top-notch security system, owing to its founder’s background in cybersecurity.
 To secure your account, you can activate the customary two-factor authentication code to access your account, use a special Kraken “Master Key” for restricted account actions, and a Global Settings Lock as the last line of defense from unknown-party changes.

 Thanks to the effort of its dedicated team of experts, Kraken has never been successfully attacked by hackers.
 The clutter-free dashboard filled with colorful illustrations and a soothing color palette hints at the impeccable user experience.
 When you visit the website, Kraken inquires on your level of expertise and based on that, you’re redirected to an informative page optimized according to your level.

-The exchange is a favorite among experienced traders and institutional investors interested in margin trading (5x leverage), OTC trading, futures, and automated trading.
 Despite some negative reviews in the past, recent improvements in managing customer queries have brought a shower of praises for Kraken for its support team’s responsiveness.
+Finally, Kraken allows margin trading, OTC trading, futures, and automated trading.

 Coinbase is one of our favorite crypto exchanges for people in the USA and one that caters to the needs of newbies and professional traders alike.
 It has higher fees but it’s the most used and most trusted exchange in the US.
 Starting out as a wallet service in 2012, before evolving into a fully-fledged crypto exchange, Coinbase has served more than 30 million customers worldwide.What makes this exchange so reliable is that in order for Coinbase to add support for a new cryptocurrency, that coin needs to be approved by the platform’s Digital Asset Framework first.
 The evaluation is based on metrics like market capitalization, velocity, customer demand, etc.